JacksonWhite4725/JacksonWhite4725/README.md

 ## 🚀 About Me

 Hey there!
 I'm the founder of [Launch Turtle](https://launchturtle.com), where we turn caffeine into code and dreams into digital reality.
-With a 4.0 GPA from the University of Denver's Web Development Program and an unhealthy obsession with perfect pixel alignment, I specialize in creating websites that make both users and search engines smile.
+With a certification from the University of Denver's Web Development Program and an unhealthy obsession with perfect pixel alignment, I specialize in creating websites that make both users and search engines smile.

 ### 🐢 The Launch Turtle Philosophy